 So long term, I think it is inevitable that all of our power will come from solar.
 All the energy in fossil fuels is essentially ancient sunlight, captured by inefficient photosynthesis and geological happenstance.

 Solar cells (formally called photovoltaics, as they generate electrical voltage from photons of light) are a beautifully simple engine that silently run on sunlight and thermodynamics to produce electrical power.
 There are no parts to wear out, no bearings to service, no oil to change.
-The only problem is that the solar resource is not very concentrated — bright sunlight provides about a kilowatt of power per metre squared.
-So you have to build big panels (and cover a not insignificant land area) to produce a meaningful amount of energy.
+The only problem is that the solar resource is not very concentrated — bright sunlight is about a kilowatt per metre squared.
+So you have to build big panels to produce a meaningful amount of energy.

 Our present best technology for making photovoltaics is based on Silicon.
-This is an abundant material (sand is mainly Silicon Dioxide), but forming pure Silicon requires a lot of energy, and making Silicon solar panels requires vacuum processing and some pretty nasty chemicals which keeps the cost, and environmental burden, relatively high.
+This is an abundant material (sand is mainly Silicon Dioxide), but forming pure Silicon requires a lot of energy, and making Silicon solar panels requires vacuum processing and some pretty nasty chemicals which keeps the cost relatively high.

 I work with computational physics techniques.
 The equations which govern the behaviour of our everyday materials are simple to write down, but impossible to solve exactly for any but the most trivial of examples.
 Instead we rely on computational algorithms to numerically solve approximate models for the real system.
 Even very limited and flawed solutions of small systems can require absolutely stunning amounts of computer time.
 Validating (against reality) these models and understanding the limits of the techniques available, is what I spend the majority of my time doing.

 2011: Seconded to Flexink, on the EPSRC Knowledge Transfer Scheme, for rational design of organic photovoltaic materials.